Kansas City Fire Department

-The Kansas City Fire Department provides fire protection and emergency medical service for Kansas City, Missouri, and under contract to Village of the Oaks, Village of Oakwood Park, and Village of Oakwood.
-It provides fire protection only under contract to City of Lake Waukomis, City of Platte Woods, and City of Weatherby Lake.
+The Kansas City Fire Department is the fire department that provides fire protection and emergency medical service for Kansas City, Missouri, and under contract to Village of the Oaks, Village of Oakwood Park, and Village of Oakwood.
+It provides fire protection only under contract to City of Lake Waukomis, City of Platte Woods, City of Weatherby Lake, and Village of Ferrelview.
 In addition, it provides EMS support under contract for the City of Riverside.
 It operates 35 fire stations, one dedicated EMS operations facility housing dynamically deployed ambulances, organized into seven battalions and cover 318 sqmi.